Customizing Express Checkout

 This figure shows the Pay with debit or credit card section expanded with the buyer shipping and contact fields filled out.

-Generally, buyers select payment methods as the last step before they complete their purchases.
-If you collect no additional information after buyers return from PayPal, you can skip the confirm-order page on your website.
-If you collect additional information that does not affect the payment, PayPal recommends that you collect it after buyers complete their purchases.
+Generally, a buyer selects a payment method as the last step before they complete their purchase.
+If you collect no additional information after a buyer returns from PayPal, you can skip the confirm-order page on your website.
+If you collect additional information that does not affect the payment, PayPal recommends that you collect it after the buyer completes their purchases.

 The following sample code shows the redirect to let buyers pay on PayPal: